thisismydesign/json-streamer/README.md

 A similar implementation can be done using the ~10 times faster Yajl::FFI gem that is dependent on the native YAJL library.
 I did not measure the performance of my implementation on top of these libraries.

-I do not recommend this or any of the gems mentioned above if you don't need streaming.

 ## Installation

 Add this line to your application's Gemfile: